RobTillaart/TM1637_RT/README.md

 The function allows a range from -9 ..
 99 + °C.
 The colon is default false.
 Works only on a 4 digit display.
+Colon can be used e.g. to indicate under- or overflow, or any other threshold.
+- **void displayFahrenheit(int temp, bool colon = false)** print temperature **Fahrenheit**.
+The function allows a range from -9 ..
+99 + °F.
+The colon is default false.
+Works only on a 4 digit display.
-It can be used e.g. to indicate under- or overflow, or any other threshold.
+Colon can be used e.g. to indicate under- or overflow, or any other threshold.

 ```cpp
 TM.displayCelsius(temperature, (temperature < -9) || (temperature > 99));